Sentence clause structure: Incomplete sentences

 An incomplete sentence, or sentence fragment, is a set of words that does not form a complete sentence, either because it does not express a complete thought or because it lacks some grammatical element, such as a subject or a verb.
-A dependent clause without an independent clause is an example of an incomplete sentence.

 An -ing fragment is a type of incomplete sentence containing a word ending in -ing that is a gerund or noun, not a verb, because it lacks a helping verb.
 An example is, "Swimming in the ocean".

 Some prescriptive grammars consider sentences starting with a conjunction such as but or and to be incomplete sentences, but this style prescription has "no historical or grammatical foundation".
 Computer grammar checkers often highlight incomplete sentences.

 Run-on sentences

-A run-on sentence consists of two or more independent clauses (i.e. clauses that have not been made dependent through the use of a relative pronoun or a subordinating conjunction) that are joined without appropriate punctuation: the clauses "run on" into confusion.
+A run-on sentence is a sentence that consists of two or more independent clauses (i.e. clauses that have not been made dependent through the use of a relative pronoun or a subordinating conjunction) that are joined without appropriate punctuation: the clauses "run on" into confusion.
 The independent clauses can be "fused", as in "It is nearly half past five we cannot reach town before dark", in which case the two independent clauses might be separated (between "five" and "we") with a period [...five.
 We...], a comma and conjunction (...five, and we...), or a semicolon (...five; we...).
 The independent clauses can be joined inadequately with only a comma (the comma splice).

 In general, run-on sentences occur when two or more independent clauses are joined without using a coordinating conjunction (i.e. for, and, nor, but, or, yet, so) or correct punctuation (i.e. semicolon, dash, or period).
-A run-on sentence can be as short as four words – for instance, I drive she walks, or even I drive, she walks, – because in these short cases there are two subjects paired with two intransitive verbs.
-An imperative sentence like "Run walk" can be a run-on even if it only has two words.
+A run-on sentence can be as short as four words (for instance, I drive she walks, or even I drive, she walks) because in those cases, there are two subjects paired with two intransitive verbs.
+An imperative sentence like "Run walk" can be a run-on even if it has only two words.

 While some sources view comma splices as a form of run-on sentences, others limit the term to independent clauses that are joined without punctuation.

-Per The American Heritage Dictionary of the English Language, the term "run-on sentence" is also used for "a very long sentence, especially one lacking order or coherence".
+According to The American Heritage Dictionary of the English Language, the term "run-on sentence" is also used for "a very long sentence, especially one lacking order or coherence".